PreEmptive logo

 No Beans About It: Why You Need JavaScript Obfuscation

 JavaScript is everywhere.
-It’s currently the world’s most popular programming language; as noted by GitHub, JavaScript has the highest number of contributors and repositories, handily outpacing other alternatives such as Python, PHP and Ruby.
+It’s currently the world’s most popular programming language; as noted by GitHub, JavaScript has the highest number of contributors and repositories, handily outpacing other alternatives such as Python, PHP, and Ruby.

 Not sure where to start?
 Here’s what you need to know about the brewing storm of JavaScript attacks and the simplest ways to reduce your total risk.